-If your prostate cancer profile is overwhelmingly positive and you have 7-10 years of expected healthy lifestyle, surgery will be recommended.
+If your prostate cancer profile is overwhelmingly positive and you have an expected healthy lifespan of 7–10 years, the following procedures will typically be recommended.

 - Radical Robotic Prostatectomy